netpanzer/netpanzer/BUILD.md

 Note: `ninja` uses all cores by default.
 If you wish to set it manually use `-j n' (where 'n' is the number of desired cores).

-To see other meson command line options, use
+The scripts take the same options as `meson setup`, which you can view by:

-    meson help
+    meson help setup

-To install netpanzer, use `meson configure -Ddatadir=<data-dest-dir> -Dbindir=<bin-dest-dir>`, where destdir could be similar to the following:
+To install netpanzer, use `meson configure -Ddatadir=<data-dest-dir>
+-Dbindir=<bin-dest-dir>`, where destdir could be similar to the following:

     /usr/share/netpanzer
     $HOME/.local/share/netpanzer